t3-oss/create-t3-app/www/src/pages/en/usage/trpc.md

 ### 📄 `pages/api/trpc/[trpc].ts`

 This is the entrypoint for your API and exposes the tRPC router.
-Normally, you won't touch this file very much, but if you need to, for example enable CORS middleware or similar, it's useful to know that the exported `createNextApiHandler` is a [Next.js API handler](https://nextjs.org/docs/api-routes/introduction) which takes a [request](https://developer.mozilla.org/en-US/docs/Web/API/Request) and [response](https://developer.mozilla.org/en-US/docs/Web/API/Response?retiredLocale=sv-SE) object which means you can wrap the `createNextApiHandler` in any middleware you want.
+Normally, you won't touch this file very much, but if you need to, for example enable CORS middleware or similar, it's useful to know that the exported `createNextApiHandler` is a [Next.js API handler](https://nextjs.org/docs/api-routes/introduction) which takes a [request](https://developer.mozilla.org/en-US/docs/Web/API/Request) and [response](https://developer.mozilla.org/en-US/docs/Web/API/Response?retiredLocale=sv-SE) object.
+This means that you can wrap the `createNextApiHandler` in any middleware you want.
 See below for an [example snippet](#enabling-cors) of adding CORS.

 ### 📄 `server/trpc/context.ts`

 This file is where you define the context that is passed to your tRPC procedures.
-The context is a great place to put things like database connections, authentication information, etc. We create 2 functions for you:
+Context is data that all of your tRPC procedures will have access to, and is a great place to put things like database connections, authentication information, etc. In create-t3-app we use two functions, to enable using a subset of the context when we do not have access to the request object.

 - `createContextInner`: This is where you define context which doesn't depend on the request, e.g. your database connection.
 You can use this function for [integration testing](#sample-integration-test) or [ssg-helpers](https://trpc.io/docs/v10/ssg-helpers) where you don't have a request object.